awsdocs/aws-greengrass-developer-guide/doc_source/ethernet-ip-connector.md

 + A minimum of 256 MB additional RAM\.
 This requirement is in addition to AWS IoT Greengrass Core memory requirements\.

 **Note**
- This connector is only available in the following regions:
+ This connector is available only in the following Regions:
 ap\-southeast\-1
 ap\-southeast\-2
 eu\-central\-1